Charlie Lake Cave

 Knut R. Fladmark examined the archaeological site for the first time in 1974 and returned in 1983.
-Excavation areas were opened found paleo-Indian stone tools and animal bones remains.
-The excavation layers were found to be intact and it soon turned out that the oldest layer is representative of the historic megafauna.
+Excavation areas were opened, and paleo-Indian stone tools and animal bones remains were discovered.
+The excavation layers were found to be intact, and it soon turned out that the oldest layer is representative of the historic megafauna.
 This first excavation revealed five layers.